Dentacoin/community-website/wp-content/plugins/wptelegram-widget/README.txt

-=== WP Telegram Widget ===
+=== WP Telegram Channel Widget ===
 Contributors: manzoorwanijk
 Donate link: https://paypal.me/manzoorwanijk
 Tags: telegram, feed, widget, channel, group
 Requires at least: 3.8.0
-Tested up to: 4.9.4
+Tested up to: 4.9.8
+Requires PHP: 5.3
-Stable tag: 1.2.0
+Stable tag: 1.3.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display the Telegram Public Channel or Group Feed in a widget or anywhere using a shortcode.
+Display the Telegram Public Channel or Group Feed in a WordPress widget or anywhere you want using a simple shortcode.

 == Description ==
-Display the Telegram Public Channel or Group Feed in a widget or anywhere using a shortcode.
+Display the Telegram Public Channel or Group Feed in a WordPress widget or anywhere you want using a simple shortcode.

 You can display the feed anywhere you want using a simple shortcode `[wptelegram-widget num_messages="5" widget_width="100" author_photo="auto"]`